vitelot/training/README.md

 # Railway macroscopic simulation

 We are restyling the simulation.
-A new description will follow soon.
+Please refer to the README information in the `restyling` branch.